axibase/atsd/rule-engine/notifications/custom-github.md

 The `Endpoint URL` may look as follows: `https://api.github.com/repos/axibase/${repository_name}/issues/${issue_id}/comments`

 Keep the `${repository_name}` and `${issue_id}` placeholders in the URL so that may be customized in the rule editor.
-This  allows you to add comments to different issues re-using the same web notification configuration.
+This  allows you to add comments to different issues re-using the same webhook configuration.

 Enter an existing authorization token in `Authorization` header or create a new one.